cbteeple/pressure_controller_docs/docs/hardware.md

 ## Sensors
 ### Main Control Sensors
-The pressure control system features 10 channels, requiring 10 pressure sensors, each of which needs to be capable of measuring pressure up to ~ 35 PSI, and vaccum down to -14.5 PSI (full vacuum).
+The pressure control system features 10 channels, requiring 10 pressure sensors, each of which needs to be capable of measuring pressure up to ~ 35 PSI, and vacuum down to -14.5 PSI (full vacuum).

 After a lot of searching I found the [Honeywell SSCSNBN030PDAC5](https://www.digikey.com/products/en?keywords=480-5507-ND) differential pressure sensor.
 This sensor measures ±30 PSI over a voltage range of 0.25 V ~ 4.25 V, and we can extend the top end of the range slightly since we can measure up to 5 volts (the accuracy just gets worse as we move past the top of the measurement voltage range).
 The sensor is abundant and inexpensive at the time of writing, but has a **HUGE** footprint on a PCB.